Modification of Legal Decision-Making

-The Petition is prepared and served on the opposing party who generally has at least 20 days to respond.
-The matter then goes to an evidentiary hearing on the merits where testimony is taken from the parties and witnesses and exhibits are admitted into evidence.*
+The petition is prepared and served on the opposing party who may serve a written response.
+The matter then proceeds to an evidentiary hearing on the merits where testimony is taken from the parties and witnesses, and exhibits are admitted into evidence.

-Modification of Spousal Maintenance: Most spousal maintenance, or alimony, in Arizona in modifiable as to term and amount unless the parties agree prior to the entry of the Dissolution Decree that it is nonmodifiable.
+Most spousal maintenance, or alimony, is modifiable as to term or amount, or both unless the parties agree that it is nonmodifiable.
 If the spousal maintenance is modifiable, it can be changed by the filing of a Post Decree Petition for Order to Appear (Modification of Spousal Maintenance).
-The Petition must be filed prior to the expiration of the current spousal maintenance order or it will be deemed untimely and dismissed.
-The Petitioner may be the payor who is seeking to limit the amount paid or the term or both.
-Or the Petitioner in the Post Decree proceeding may be the Payee who is seeking to increase the amount or duration of the payments.
-The Petition is filed and served on the opposing party, together with Financial Affidavits accurate as of the date of the last order and current Financial Affidavits.
-An evidentiary hearing, including testimony from the parties and witnesses, as well as the admission of exhibits, is then held.*
+The petition must be filed prior to the expiration of the current spousal maintenance order or it will be deemed untimely and dismissed.
+The petitioner may be the payer who is seeking to limit the amount paid or the duration or both.
+Or the petitioner in the post-decree proceeding may be the payee who is seeking to increase the amount or duration of the payments.
+The petition is filed and served on the opposing party, together with a financial affidavit, accurate as of the date of the last order, and a current financial affidavit.
+An evidentiary hearing, including testimony from the parties and witnesses, as well as the admission of exhibits, is then held.

-Enforcement of Property and/or Debt Divisions: Sometimes one of the parties does not comply with the orders in the Dissolution Decree.
-If the matter cannot be resolved, the compliant party can bring a Petition for Order to Appear (Enforcement of Decree) against the noncompliant party.
-The orders which have not been followed should be clearly set forth in the Petition, together with the requested relief.
-Usually, the Judge will uphold the orders in the original Decree unless extraordinary circumstances exist which would make following these orders unfeasible or impossible.
-The noncompliant party may be held in contempt of court if the noncompliance is aggregious, resulting in fines, jail time or both.
-In any event, the compliant party may be able to recover his/her court costs and attorney’s fees if it can be shown that the noncomplying party acted in bad faith, thereby necessitating the hearing.*
+When one of the parties does not comply with the orders in the Dissolution Decree, the compliant party can bring a Petition for Order to Appear (Enforcement of Decree) against the non-compliant party.
+The orders which have not been followed should be clearly set forth in the petition, together with the requested relief.
+Usually, the Judge will uphold the orders in the original decree unless extraordinary circumstances exist which would make following these orders unfeasible or impossible.
+The non-compliant party may be held in contempt of court if the noncompliance is egregious, resulting in fines, incarceration, or both.
+In any event, the compliant party may be able to recover his or her court costs and attorney’s fees if it can be shown that the noncomplying party acted in bad faith, thereby necessitating the hearing.